 Indian weddings often last for at least three days.
 The first day usually involves a Ganesha Pooja, which is a Hindu festival that reveres god Ganesha.
 It typically takes place at home with close family and friends.
 The second day is reserved for the mehndi ceremony or sangeet, where the bride and her guests adorn their hands and feet with intricate henna patterns followed by dance performances and dinner.
 The third day consists of the wedding ceremony in the morning followed by the reception party in the evening.

-2. Ceremony Venue
+- Ceremony Venue

-3. The Holy Fire Ritual
+- The Holy Fire Ritual

-The priest lights a holy fire called the agni.
-The couple typically steps around the fire seven times, symbolizing seven sacred vows given to each other.
-The ceremony can last anywhere from one to four hours, so make sure you’re hydrated and fueled up before finding your seat.
+The priest sparkles a holy fire called the agni.
+The pair typically steps seven times around the fire, symbolizing seven sacred vows given to each other.
+The ceremony can last from one to four hours anywhere so make sure you are hydrated and fuelled before you find your seat.

-4. More Than a Ring
+- More Than a Ring

-5. Colorful Indian Garb
+- Colorful Indian Garb

-6. Eats Galore
+- Eats Galore

-7. Tons of People
+- Tons of People

-There will be hundreds and hundreds of people at an Indian wedding and it’s easy to get overwhelmed.
-The groom will possibly be riding an elephant or horse when making his entrance at the ceremony.
-Just sit back, relax and have tons of fun surrounded by oodles of energetic guests.
+An Indian wedding will feature hundreds and hundreds of people and it is easy to get overwhelmed.
+The groom may be riding an elephant or horse at the ceremony when they make his entrance.
+Just sit back and relax, and have tons of fun surrounded by energetic guest oodles.

 - The Party